-Source: see the "Figs 7 & 8 CR+HHI" sheet in he Excel Workbook accompanying this report and the "Concentration Metrics" sheet in the GMIC Project-Canada open data sets for the revenues of each company covered in this figure.
+Source: see the "Figs 7 & 8 CR+HHI" sheet in the Excel Workbook accompanying this report and the "Concentration Metrics" sheet in the GMIC Project-Canada open data sets.

 As Figures 7 and 8 also show, however, the tendency for concentration levels to fall that had been visible in the 1980s and 1990s stalled by the end of the latter decade and, in several cases, drifted upwards again thereafter.
 Consequently, one thing that stands out from the perspective of this report, is that concentration levels have remained at the high-to-very-high end of the CR4 and HHI scales throughout the period we cover.
 While they did fall for a period of time, since the turn-of-the-21st-century that tendency has ground to a halt, with concentration levels continuing to bounce around at high levels ever since.